otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools.md

 > **Note:** If you want to format other file types, you can add more entries.
 For example, `"*.{js,json}": "prettier --write"`.

 In the root directory, create a file named `.prettierignore`.
-This file specifies files and directories that should be ignored by Prettier:
+This file specifies files and directories that should be ignored by **Prettier**:

 ```bash
 node_modules